-- Provide for low-latency class of service in a Virtual Local Area Network MAC Bridge. - Defines fragmentation and its reassembly ("Preemption") for point-topoint links that support this amendment. - Defines class of service for low-latency frames and the bridge transmitter to selectively suspend frame-in-transmit and allow for the low-latency frame to be transmitted, then the suspended frame to resume.
-This suspend-and-resume may occur multiple times for a given non-lowlatency frame. - Provide for discovery, configuration, and control of preemption service for a bridge port and end station. - Define the requirements for, and operation of, a bridge transmitter behavior that supports preemption. - Define the requirements for, and operation of, a bridge receiver behavior that supports preemption.
+- Defines class of service for low-latency frames and the transmitter in a bridged LAN to selectively suspend frame-intransmit and allow for the low-latency frame to be transmitted ("Preemption"), then the suspended frame to resume.
+This suspend-and-resume may occur multiple times for a given non-low-latency frame. - Provide for discovery, configuration, and control of preemption service for a bridge port and end station.